ericmuckley/smart_homebrewing_system/README.md

 # smart_homebrewing_system
-Code for monitoring fermentation of home-brewed beer using sensors and camera.
+Code for monitoring fermentation of home-brewed beer using a raspberry pi computer, sensors and a camera.

-Video of data streaming is available at https://youtu.be/_vpxnixSp3A
+Video of dynamic data is available at https://youtu.be/_vpxnixSp3A